jarrodconnolly/sequelize-slugify/README.md

 - `column` - (Optional)(Default `slug`) Specify which column the slug is to be stored into in the model.
 - `incrementalSeparator` - (Optional)(Default `-`) Specify the separator between the slug, and the duplicate count.
 - `passTransaction` - (Optional)(Default `true`) Whether to pass an outer transaction, if one exists, to the plugin.

+## Methods

+The method `regenerateSlug` is attached to the models, this allows for manual slug regeneration when `overwrite` is disabled.
+This allows for more controlled slug generation.

+The `regenerateSlug` method takes an option argument `transaction` that can be passed in if you are calling from within a Sequelize transaction.

 ## Usage Examples

 ### Basic Usage